adoalvarez/ado-referral-builder/README.md

 This will run both backend and frontend app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \
 Open [http://localhost:3001/api/referrals](http://localhost:3001/api/referrals) to view get api

+## Notes

+I used express for backend and just a json file for storing data since setting up its own DB would be overkill. \
+I haven't added other functionalities in the app such as add avatar and validations.